 The studbook is closed when they have enough individuals breeding true to their vision.
-(Which means that when two dogs of that type mate, their puppies will be the same again.)
+This means that when two dogs of that type mate, their puppies will be the same again.

-From that point on, the only puppies of dogs already in the pedigree are also entitled to be entered on the pedigree.
+From that point on, the only puppies of dogs already in the pedigree are also allowed to be entered on the pedigree.

 Which Dogs Come With A Pedigree?